MikalHKU/hku-ect.github.io/_posts/2019-01-09-kansen-op-festivals.md

 ## TodaysArt: Opportunities for HKU

 "This year, a space was created in which work was showcased by (our competitor) ArtEZ's 2nd-year students Interaction Design.
 HKU would also be able to show work like this.
-The first contacts with TodaysArt have already been made by a number of HKU employees, so this process is underway.“
+The first contacts with TodaysArt have already been made by a number of HKU employees, so this process is underway.”

 View the programme here: http://todaysart.nl/2018/program/ Here a review by the organization: http://todaysart.org/todaysart-2018-72-hour-audio-visual-spectacle/